texfaq/texfaq.github.io/FAQ-nopageno.md

 [`nonumonpart`](https://ctan.org/pkg/nonumonpart) (a difficult name&hellip;)

-Both the [`KOMA-script`](https://ctan.org/pkg/koma-script) classes and [`memoir`](https://ctan.org/pkg/memoir) have separate page styles for the styles of various ''special'' pages, so, in a [`KOMA`](https://ctan.org/pkg/koma-script) class document one might say:
+Both the [`KOMA-script`](https://ctan.org/pkg/koma-script) classes and [`memoir`](https://ctan.org/pkg/memoir) have separate page styles for the styles of various "special" pages, so, in a [`KOMA`](https://ctan.org/pkg/koma-script) class document one might say:
 ```latex
 \renewcommand*{\titlepagestyle}{empty}